Pan Yuliang: Life

-Early life and education
+Early life

-Pan-Zhang Yuliang was born as Chen Xiuqing in 1895 in Jiangsu Province.
-After the death of her parents when she was 14, she was sold by her uncle to a brothel, but she refused to engage in prostitution.
+Pan was born Chen Xiuqing on 14 June 1895 in Yangzhou.
+Following the death of her parents, Pan was adopted by her maternal uncle and renamed Zhang Yuliang (張玉良).
+Pan's uncle later sold her to a brothel in Wuhu when she was around 13 years old.
 She ran away, and during this time she attempted suicide multiple times, tried to disfigure her face, and was beaten on multiple occasions, before finally becoming a singing girl.

-She attracted the attention of Pan Zanhua, a wealthy customs official, who took her as his second wife.
-He bought her freedom and provided for her education, and she adopted his surname Pan.
-A legal document outlining her will to family members was signed "Pan-Zhang Yuliang" (Chinese: 潘張玉良).
-Pan-Zhang Yuliang is the name that she acknowledged and preferred.
+When Pan was 18 years old her freedom was bought by Pan Zanhua (潘赞化; 1885–1959), a customs official and member of the Tongmenghui.
+Pan become either Zanhua's second wife or his concubine and later adopted his family name of "Pan".
+(Note: A legal document outlining her will to family members was signed "Pan-Zhang Yuliang" (Chinese: 潘張玉良).
+Pan-Zhang Yuliang is the name that she acknowledged and preferred.)

 According to recent scholarship, Pan's early background as a courtesan profoundly influenced her later perceptions and contributed to social prejudice against her, particularly as an artist in China during that time.
 However, the other scholarship and public make a different view of her early life, which is the foundational narrative that frames her art.
 Her life contributes a “phoenix-like” mythos, which rises in adversity.